 How many of these assets would you need to keep your same returns but cut your risk in half?

 When correlation is zero among the assets – i.e., they each provide returns streams independently – the relationship follows a square root type of pattern.

 That’s why it’s important to have truly differentiated returns streams, as difficult as they are to achieve.
-Most forms of income are dependent on a healthy economy.
+Most forms of income are dependent on or highly correlated with a healthy economy.

 As a trader or investor, you have a unique advantage over other industries in that you can short-sell markets.
 You can bet on prices going down.